example42/puppet-architectures/README.md

+# The [DevOps] Guide to Puppet, Universe, and Everything

 # Puppet Architectures

-This is the downloadable material for the book [Extending Puppet](http://www.packtpub.com/extending-puppet/book).

-It contains sample Puppet architectures layouts that can be tested in a Vagrant environment.
+This repository contains sample Puppet architecture layouts that can be tested in a Vagrant environment.

 Consider it as a live reference, mostly oriented to show different usage patterns on how code and data can be managed in Puppet architectures.